GSA-TTS/terraform-cloudgov/spiffworkflow/README.md

 ### Runtime Behavior: Bootstrap Process

 When `backend_bootstrap_process_model` is set, SpiffWorkflow’s backend runs the specified BPMN process model once at startup.
-The module includes a `.profile.d` script (`templates/10-init-process.sh`) that ensures the bootstrap only executes on Cloud Foundry instance index `0` — additional instances unset `SPIFFWORKFLOW_BACKEND_BOOTSTRAP_PROCESS_MODEL` so they skip the bootstrap entirely.
+The module invokes the process once per deployment, and it's expected to be idempotent to ensure application restarts across host VMs aren't a problem.

-The behavior of the bootstrap itself (idempotency, error handling, task completion) depends on the BPMN process model you supply and on SpiffWorkflow’s backend engine.
+The behavior of the bootstrap itself (error handling, task completion) depends on the BPMN process model you supply and on SpiffWorkflow’s backend engine.
 Set `backend_bootstrap_process_model` to an empty string to disable bootstrapping.

 ### Example Module Block (Excerpt)